Classic Homemade Southern Pimiento Cheese

 Mixed pimiento cheese in a white bowl.

 STEP 3.
 Using a fork, mix all the ingredients together.
 Mixing with a fork helps retain the texture of the shredded cheese.
-Some people use a hand mixer, but that breaks down the cheese too much for my taste.
+Some people use an electric mixer, but that breaks down the cheese too much for my taste.

 Enjoy your pimiento cheese in a sandwich, as a spread on crackers, or stuffed in celery.
 I like it best on marbled rye with a few potato chips and some pickled okra on the side.